applegrain/rales-engine/README.md

 This is the first individual project of Module 3 at the Turing School.
 Students have to use Rails and ActiveRecord to build a JSON API which exposes the SalesEngine data schema.

 Sales Engine is the last project of Module 1.
-Students have to build a relational database and mimick ActiveRecord query methods using just Ruby.
+Students have to build a relational database and mimic ActiveRecord query methods using just Ruby.
 [Sales Engine](https://github.com/applegrain/sales_engine)

 ###### instructions